animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 #### How Templating Works

-Spring Data for GemFire applies Region templates when the Spring `ApplicationContext` configuration metadata is parsed, and therefore, Region templates must be declared in the order of inheritance.
+Spring Data for VMware GemFire applies Region templates when the Spring `ApplicationContext` configuration metadata is parsed, and therefore, Region templates must be declared in the order of inheritance.
 In other words, parent templates must be defined before child templates.
 Doing so ensures that